Pfizer · Generative AI · Enterprise SaaS

 Reframing adoption resistance as a design problem

-The initial framing of low AI adoption was a change management problem — resistant users who needed training and persuasion.
+Low AI adoption was framed as a change management problem — resistant users needing training.
 The actual problem was a design failure: the system gave users no basis for trusting its output.
-A marketer who can't explain why a piece of copy was generated the way it was can't defend it in a review meeting.
+A marketer who can't explain why copy was generated the way it was can't defend it in a review meeting.
 That's not a training gap.
-That's a transparency gap in the interface.
+That's a transparency gap.

 Positioning Gen AI as an Idea Accelerator, not a replacement

-Pharmaceutical marketers typically develop 3–5 copy concepts to pitch.
-The reframe that unlocked adoption: Gen AI as a tool that generates the same volume of initial concepts in minutes, leaving human judgment — which is irreplaceable in regulated communications — for evaluation and refinement rather than first draft generation.
-The tool doesn't replace the marketer.
+Marketers develop 3–5 copy concepts per pitch.
+The reframe: Gen AI generates that same volume in minutes, leaving human judgment — irreplaceable in regulated communications — for evaluation rather than first drafts.
 It front-loads the work the marketer was least good at.

 03 — Prompt Architecture